OluwaseunWilliams014/My-first-Project-work-on-excel/README.md

 # My-first-Project-work-on-excel
-This is my first portfolio under the Data Analysis training at DSA with the incubator Hub
+This is my first project under the Data Analysis training at DSA with the incubator Hub